A Black Forest Walden / Letters to Camondo

 I always held a special love in my heart for books that take me on a walk.
 Not necessarily travelogs, although those I like too, but books that use the act of walking through space and time to explore very personal relationships of an author to history, biography, philosophy.
 Jean Giono’s Provence comes to mind.
 Bruce Chatwin’s Songlines.
 José Saramago’s A Journey To Portugal.
 But also, Umberto Ecco’s A Walk in the Fictional Woods.

 Two remarkable new additions to this oeuvre have recently caught my eye, and I feel they deserve a wider reading.
 Both books take us onto walks through space and time.
-The first, A Black Forest Walden by David Farrel Krell, centers on a twenty-two-years-and-counting, sporadically interrupted, retreat into the dense woods and steep mountains of Southwest Germany as the author rewinds and reexamines a hero of 19th centuryAmerican Philosophy.
+The first, A Black Forest Walden by David Farrel Krell, centers on a twenty-two-years-and-counting, sporadically interrupted, retreat into the dense woods and steep mountains of Southwest Germany as the author rewinds and reexamines a hero of 19th century American philosophy.
 The second book, Letters to Camondo by Edmund De Waal, invites us on a series of very quiet and extended walks through a historic mansion in Paris, a building that holds its hidden relationship to the author tight to its chest.

 Krell lives in the mountains and writes.
 He is a professor emeritus at DePaul University, Chicago, and is especially renowned for his Nietzsche scholarship.
 He also has spent the last two-plus decades in a small cabin in the mountains of Southwest Germany, where he now resides full time.

 It does not take long upon meeting Krell for the magic to work on you.
 This will happen to anyone regardless of who they are, I’m told.
-For Krell possesses the skill of all great conversationalists and thinkers to suggest that his abilities—i.e. to make the invisible visible, to separate the magical and profound from the plain and obvious and to point out connections in the seemingly unconnected—will from now on, as if by alchemy, be amongst your skills, too.
+For Krell possesses the skill of all great thinkers to suggest that his abilities—i.e. to make the invisible visible, to separate the magical and profound from the plain and obvious and to point out connections in the seemingly unconnected—will from now on, as if by alchemy, be your skills, too.
 Except, they won’t.
-As your encounter recedes into the past, you realize the brilliance you felt in your conversation fades too.
+As the encounter recedes into the past, you realize the brilliance you felt in your conversation fades too.
 It was entirely his.

 Luckily though, Krell’s insights are now readily accessible in A Black Forest Walden.

-The back cover continues: “Insofar as Krell compares his experiences with those of Henry David Thoreau, who serves as both inspiration and irritation, the book could be described as critical commentary on Thoreau’s Walden.”
+The back cover continues: “Insofar as Krell compares his experiences with those of Henry David Thoreau, who serves as both inspiration and irritation, the book could be described as critical commentary on Thoreau’s Walden.

+I’m not a philosopher or a philosophy student.
 But the question must be asked: is A Black Forrest Walden indeed the critical commentary the publisher promises?
 Or is Krell after something else?
-Entire passages could be read as a wholesale take-down of Walden, an unceremoniousassaultintended to irritate those who have installed Thoreau as a pillar saint of American philosophy.
+Entire passages could be read as a wholesale take-down of Walden, an unceremonious assault intended to irritate those who have installed Thoreau as a pillar saint of American philosophy.
 Reading on, I see clearer.
-What we find here is not a critical commentary from a well-behaved philosopher toting the line, or a takedown of a foundational figure of academia by a later-born, possibly irritated peer, but a good old philosophers’ brawl between two great minds.
-Except, it is not Popper vs. Wittgenstein this time, oor Sartre vs. Camus, contemporaries of each other, but a slugfest across a hundred and twenty or so years age gap.
+What we find here is neither critical commentary from a well-behaved philosopher toting the line, nor a takedown of a foundational figure by a later-born, possibly irritated peer.
+No, what we find here is a good old philosophers’ brawl.
+Except, it is not Popper vs. Wittgenstein this time, or Sartre vs. Camus, but a slugfest across a gap of a hundred and twenty years.

 So, let’s get ready to rumble.
+I’ll be your referee.

 Henry David Thoreau spent a comparatively short two years, two months and two days on Walden Pond before he returned home.
 Twenty-six months.
 Yes.
 That’s all.
 One can’t even finish a degree in that time.
-But the ghosts of Thoreau’s sojourn have haunted Anglo-Saxon academia ever since, milked for more than a century and a half beyond the author’s natural life.
+Yet the ghosts of Thoreau’s sojourn have haunted Anglo-Saxon academia ever since, milked for more than a century and a half beyond the author’s natural life.

 Meanwhile David Farrell Krell—at press time—is going on twenty-two years in his Hütte (cabin) above the clouds on Barley Stalk Hill in the Black Forest of Germany.
 That’s nine times as long as Thoreau’s stint at Walden Pond.
 And an easy win for Krell.
 One that would grant him all the right in the world to sneer at the Thoreau text as a myopic indulgence, the expression of someone desperately wanting to be seen by his New England peers as more committed to seclusion and more sensitive to the natural world around him than his short time there justified.